rafaelhlima/basic_calc_tutorial/topics/Cell_Types.md

 ![getType Results](../images/Cell_Types_01.png)

-To create the table presented in the image above I used a macro that read all input cells and applied the `get` functions to see what was returned.
+To create the table presented in the image above I used a macro that reads all input cells and applies the `get` functions to see what is returned.
 You can check out the code for this macro below:

 ```VBA
 Sub CheckCellTypes